nttcslab/Learning-with-Selective-Forgetting/README.md

 # Learning with Selective Forgetting (IJCAI21)

-This is the official PyTorch impelementation of our paper  "[Learning with Selective Forgetting (IJCAI2021)](https://www.ijcai.org/proceedings/2021/0137.pdf)"
+This is an official PyTorch impelementation of our paper  "[Learning with Selective Forgetting (IJCAI2021)](https://www.ijcai.org/proceedings/2021/0137.pdf)"

 ![cover](imgs/cover.png )